 AMF MiFID II investment firm authorisation in France

-A Prestataire de Services d’Investissement (PSI) authorised by the AMF is the French vehicle for MiFID II investment services — execution, portfolio management, advice, dealing on own account.
-The competent authority for the conduct and market-abuse side is the Autorité des Marchés Financiers (AMF); the prudential side runs through ACPR.
-The IFR Class 2 / Class 3 threshold test determines which prudential sub-regime applies.
-This piece walks through who grants what, what the application file needs to contain, and how the regime sits alongside the Spanish ESI.
+A Prestataire de Services d’Investissement (PSI) is the French vehicle for MiFID II investment services — execution, portfolio management, advice, dealing on own account.
+The authorisation runs on a two-authority track that trips up first-time applicants: it is the ACPR that formally grants the agrément, but only after the AMF has approved the firm’s programme d’activité — and the AMF is the conduct and market-abuse supervisor thereafter.
+The IFR Class 2 / Class 3 test then decides which prudential sub-regime applies.
+This piece walks through who grants what, exactly what the dossier must contain, how the capital and reporting obligations switch on, and three worked cases that show where the file actually stalls.

 1. Who grants and who supervises

-French MiFID II investment-firm authorisation runs through a two-authority architecture:
+French MiFID II investment-firm authorisation runs through a two-authority architecture, and the sequence matters:

 2. Legal basis